Gunman kills six people with hunting rifle in Russia

 Police released a picture of their main suspect - a brown-haired man who was released from prison in 2012 - and footage showing empty ammunition shells lying on the ground.

-Belgorod, whose inhabitants were advised to stay indoors while the manhunt was continuing, planned to honor the victims with two days of mourning starting on Tuesday.
+Belgorod, whose inhabitants were advised to stay indoors while the manhunt was continuing, planned to honour the victims with two days of mourning starting on Tuesday.

 (Reporting by Gabriela Baczynska and Anton Zverev, editing by Timothy Heritage and Mark Heinrich)